The 8 Best Nightclubs in New Orleans

 If you’re looking for a big-ass, quintessential dance club, look no further than Republic.
 Upscale and sprawling, Republic seems like something right out of A Night at the Roxbury.
 While the music varies from local brass to fist-pumping DJs to booty-shaking bounce rap, if you want to get your body moving and grooving, you could do worse than Republic.

 More of a lounge than a dance club, this place is on exclusive side... as in, you have to be a member of the House of Blues Foundation to even get in the door, or at least be a member’s guest.
 Swankily decked from top to tails like a sultan’s tent, if you want to mingle with the classy crowd (not to mention get to see HOB shows from a reserved spot on the balcony), this is your place.

 With three stages and a restaurant, this Frenchmen St music hall is bound to have something up your alley, if your alley is one in which you like to boogie.
-It features live music every single day, too, so whenever the spirit takes you, you can show up and see who’s ripping it up on stage, from jazz to funk, almost every act is a seriously danceable one.
+(Yes, we said “boogie.”)
+It features live music every single day, too, so whenever the spirit takes you, you can show up and see who’s ripping it up on stage, from jazz to funk, with almost every act a seriously danceable one.

-If bikers and emo kids are your thing, this is definitely the darkly lit, sometimes scary bar scene for you.
+What else do you need to know about The Dungeon other than it’s nickname is “The Dungeon”?
+If bikers and emo kids are your thing, this is definitely the darkly lit, sometimes-scary night scene for you.
 Note: it only opens after midnight, and the metal is, well... pretty heavy.